-Figure 4.4.
-FDI in the past was concentrated in natural resource and power provision projects have limited spillovers to the domestic economy.
+The focus on projects in natural resources and power provision also has economic implications: such projects are usually very large in size but contribute few jobs and have limited spillovers to the domestic economy.
 Over the period 1990-2013, an average approved FDI project in power provision amounted to USD 3.2 billion and an average project in the oil and gas sector amounted to USD 190.4 million, whereas an average project in manufacturing was only USD 6 million.